DrmDjo/timelapse/README.md

 This is an app that helps with shooting a succesful timelapse.

 The first version of the app will handle the calculation on how you need to setup the camera/computer to shoot the desired amount of photos to be able to create the desired length of shot.
-It will search for available cameras and will shoot with the settings from the calculator.
+It will search for available cameras adn IP cameras and will shoot with the settings from the calculator.

 Additional Features to be added after first version is working and fully tested -
 - file handling to delete unnecessary footage